- This event has passed so registration is closed.

 In this webinar, you’ll hear about some common challenges organizations face when putting their threat intelligence to work, whether it’s sourced internally or externally.
 Too many SOCs are drowning in data today, and there is almost always room to improve how you consume and apply your existing threat intelligence – as an example, many successful SOCs integrate their threat intelligence capability directly within their orchestration and automation solution (SOAR).
 You’ll hear some thoughts around how to make the most of your existing threat intelligence data, and you’ll leave the webinar with some actionable ideas to consider within your own environment.

-Ben Smith – Field Chief Technology Officer (North America), RSΛ Security
+Ben Smith – Field Chief Technology Officer, NetWitness, an RSA business

-Ben Smith is Field Chief Technology Officer (North America) with RSA.
-He brings more than 25 years’ experience in the information security, networking and telecommunications industries; his prior employers include UUNET, CSC, and the US Government, along with several technology startups.
+Ben Smith (@Ben_Smith) is Field Chief Technology Officer with NetWitness, an RSA business.
+He brings more than 25 years’ experience in the information security, risk management, networking and telecommunications industries; his prior employers include UUNET, CSC, and the US Government, along with several technology startups.
 Smith holds industry certifications in information security (CCISO, CISSP), risk management (CRISC), and privacy (CIPT); he is an acknowledged contributor to NIST SP 1800-1, -3, and -7; and he serves as an appointed member of the Cybersecurity Canon Committee.
-He has presented internationally at cybersecurity events sponsored by Gartner, FS-ISAC, SANS, IANS, CERT/SEI, RSAC, ISSA, (ISC)2, ISACA, Infosecurity, BSides, ASIS, InfraGard, HTCIA, SecureWorld, ISMG, SC Media, SIRA, RMA, IIA, MWCA, ICI and other organizations.
+He is a patent holder, a published contributor of four of the “97 Things Every Information Security Professional Should Know” [O'Reilly, 2021] and previously served as a corporate representative to the National Cybersecurity Center of Excellence (NCCoE).
+Smith has presented internationally at cybersecurity events sponsored by Gartner, FS-ISAC, SANS, IANS, CERT/SEI, RSA Conference, ISSA, (ISC)2, ISACA, Infosecurity, BSides, ASIS, InfraGard, HTCIA, SecureWorld, ISMG, SC Media, SIRA, RMA, IIA, MWCA, ICI and other organizations.

 Lou Senko – Chief Availability Officer and Senior Vice President, Q2